Guardians vs. Orioles Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 51 hits with 13 doubles, two triples, six home runs and 24 walks.
-He has driven in 28 runs with five stolen bases.
+- Ramirez has 14 doubles, two triples, six home runs, 24 walks and 28 RBI (52 total hits).
+He has swiped five bases.

-- Ramirez hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is batting .273 with a double, a triple and three RBI.
+- Ramirez has picked up at least one hit in four games in a row.
+During his last five outings he is batting .273 with two doubles and three RBI.

 Ramírez Recent Games